vtex-apps/shelf/README.md

 ## Description

-React Component that shows a collection of products.
+VTEX App that that shows a collection of products.

 ## Continuous Integrations